-Prof. Md.
-Abu Hashan Bhuiyan, Dr. Md.
-Forhad Mina and Dr. Mohammad Jellur Rahman, Dr. Parvin Sultana and Mr. Md.
+Prof. Dr. Md.
+Forhad Mina, Dr. Mohammad Jellur Rahman, Dr. Parvin Sultana and Mr. Md.
 Mehdi Masud are working with soft condensed matters, especially with polymeric materials.
-Prof. Bhuiyan has been working in this area since 1985.
-Currently this group is preparing polymer thin films by plasma polymerization technique and characterized them by various methods.
-Besides, this group is processing and developing noble polymer materials such as polymer blends and composites by extrusion molding, injection molding, hot pressing, etc. methods.
-The structural, electrical, mechanical, micromechanical, thermal, surface morphological etc. properties of these materials are characterized by various techniques and are correlated.
-These research programmes are undertaken considering the potential applications of the newly emerging properties of the Polymer Blends and Composites.
-This group has also further intension to develop methods for polymer crystallization.
+Currently, this group is preparing polymer thin films by plasma polymerization technique and characterizing them by various methods.
+Besides, this group is processing and developing noble polymer materials such as polymer blends and composites by extrusion molding, injection molding, and hot-pressing methods.
+The structural, electrical, mechanical, micromechanical, thermal, and surface morphological properties of these materials are characterized by various techniques.
+These research studies are undertaken considering the potential applications of the newly emerging properties of polymer blends and nanocomposites.
+This group has further intention to develop methods for polymer crystallization.
 In addition, they are also working on the synthesis and functionalization of carbon nanotubes and other nanoparticles, which are being incorporated into different synthetic and natural polymers to obtain technologically important nanocomposites.
 This group is also working on computational Condensed Matter Physics (DFT, RPA and BerkeleyGW) so that the computational results can be compared with the experimental results.

 Prof. Dr. Jiban Podder, Prof. Dr. Md.
 Mostak Hossain, Dr. Muhammad Rakibul Islam, and Dr. Mehnaz Sharmin are working in this group.
 This group is engaged in studying the nucleation, growth kinetics and habit modification of some technologically important and highly transparent nonlinear optical (NLO) crystals from low-temperature solution growth technique.
 Materials with large NLO susceptibilities are of current interest in the area of harmonic generation and optical modulation.